Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Classical Invariance and Quantum Contextuality

 At a more profound level, apart from characterizing the evolution of systems, the dynamical properties are also responsible for allowing us to distinguish between different physical systems.\footnote{This can be related to the notion of imprimitivity.
 As remarked by Castellani \cite[p.
 184]{Castellani98}: ``In the literature, the explicit use of the notion of imprimitivity system with regard to the definition of a `particle' is due especially to Piron \cite{Piron76}.
 The basic idea is to obtain a definition of the particle by employing physical quantities or {\it observables}, such as for example the position observable, through which the particle could be determined also as an individual object.''} As a matter of fact, without dynamical properties, physicists would not be even able to distinguish between physical systems that possess the same set of nomological properties.
 A physical description, without dynamics, would be a completely static table of data with no reference to particular physical systems or individuals.

 A physical system is necessarily described by its static (or nomological) properties and by its dynamical properties.
 As argued above, a necessary condition for claiming the reality of a physical system is that the valuation of such properties needs to be consistent with respect to different reference frames or coordinate transformations.
 Going now back to QM, since vectors are (by definition) invariants under rotations, it makes good sense at first sight to interpret a vector in Hilbert space as the state of an individual physical system.
+This is a very basic presupposition found within the orthodox postulates of QM.
 As we shall see, there is a subtlety involved in the formalism of QM which makes this interpretation untenable.